ardalis/ardalis-com-gatsby/beta/content/blog/2020-year-in-review.md

 Notice those two big spikes.
 Those were new articles I wrote that got some traction.
 They each saw the most immediate traffic when published, and were [Conway's Law in DDD and Microservices](https://ardalis.com/conways-law-ddd-and-microservices/) published in August 2020 and [Avoid Wrapping DbContext in Using (and other gotchas)](https://ardalis.com/avoid-wrapping-dbcontext-in-using/) published in December 2020.

 Which brings me to articles.
 Google Analytics is great for identifying one's most popular content.
 Often it's not what you might think, expect, or hope for, though.
-For example, I mostly focus on code quality topics, domain-driven design, object-oriented principles, testing, etc. My top posts €¦ don't always reflect that though:
+For example, I mostly focus on code quality topics, domain-driven design, object-oriented principles, testing, etc. My top posts… don't always reflect that though:

 1. [Force Nuget to Reinstall Packages Without Updating](https://ardalis.com/force-nuget-to-reinstall-packages-without-updating) (51k impressions)
 2. [The More You Know The More You Realize You Don't Know](https://ardalis.com/the-more-you-know-the-more-you-realize-you-dont-know) (42k impressions)